metaclips/solana_tx_agent/docs/architecture.md

 - RPC is used for commitment fallback.
 - Jito connected leader data is used before submission to avoid blind sending.
 - Lifecycle evidence is append-only JSONL for auditability.
-- Agent-host decisions are written to `agent_decisions.log.jsonl`.
+- Decision-host records are written to `agent_decisions.log.jsonl`.

 ## Suggested Diagram